 Option #2: Podz™ Vacuum Jigs

 Podz are simple vacuum jigs designed to affordably clamp projects to your bench top.
-Using the power of your vacuum press and clamping system, the Podz 26-piece kit allows you to configure the clamping jigs any way you choose to clamp projects as small as 4" x 4" and as large as 5' x 4'.
+Using the power of your vacuum press and the foot pedal assembly(above), the Podz 26-piece kit allows you to configure the clamping jigs any way you choose to clamp projects as small as 4" x 4" and as large as 5' x 4'.

 With the Podz system, you can vacuum clamp work pieces to your bench top for routing, sanding, trimming, sawing, carving, dovetailing, staining, planing, scraping, and more.
 Each Podz clamping jig is made from high density polyethylene and is pre-drilled and pre-tapped.
 Assembly is quick and simple.
 Use one Podz jig for small work or link multiple Podz together for larger panels.

 A set of four Mach valves is included with each Podz jig which allows you to pre-arrange each jig on your work bench (with the vacuum source operating).
 The valve minimize the loss of vacuum and keep the valves in place until you set your work piece onto the jigs.